MetaMask/web3-dubai-mm-workshop/README.md

 export default Mint;
 ```

 We should see our navigation in the top right corner.
-We need to replace that text that says "MM CONNECT BUTTON".
-But first we need to set up two React hooks to listen and provide context for our connected user.
-Create a new directory in th web app under `apps/web/hooks` and add the two files and we will go over them:
+We need to replace the text that says "MM CONNECT BUTTON".
+But first, we need to set up two React hooks to listen and provide context for our connected user.
+Create a new directory in the web app under `apps/web/hooks` and add the two files and we will go over them:

-Add a file named `useListen.tsx` with the follwoing code:
+Add a file named `useListen.tsx` with the following code:

 ```typescript
 import { useMetaMask } from "./useMetaMask";